 Seated calf raises primarily work your soleus muscle.
-You can either use a machine or dumbbells for this exercise.
+You can either use a machine or dumbbells for this exercise (or the bowl of ice cream we talked about earlier).
 If you use weights, sit in a chair with your legs bent at a 90-degree angle with your feet flat on the floor.
 Place a dumbbell in each hand and hold one on top of each knee.
 Slowly squeeze your calf muscle as you raise up onto the balls of your feet.
 Pause and slowly return back to the start position.
 Repeat.

 Do 3-4 sets of 12 reps of each exercises at least 2-3 times a week with your other strength training exercises.
 Remember to add some calf-shaping cardio, like jump roping or hill running, afterward to really blast those calves into shape.